 One of the things you shouldn’t miss out when you’re on Maui is snorkeling.
 While the Molokini Crater is a popular snorkeling spot, I would rather recommend snorkeling at the neighbor island Lana’i.
 Unlike the Molokini Crater, you still find live corals and a variety of different fish species at Lana’i.
 Also, you avoid many tourist boats and hundreds of people snorkeling there, too.

 And on our way back we even had the chance to watch the whales from near.
 They got so close that it was even better than on our whale watching tour.
 So if you want to save money, book the snorkeling tour at Lana’i.
-Then you get both snorkeling and whale watching, which is an amazing experience and which was one of our highlights on our Maui itinerary.
+Then you get both snorkeling and whale watching, which is an amazing experience and which was one of our highlights on our Maui 5-day itinerary.

 Oneloa Beach is much bigger than Ka’opala, but also not a tourist magnet.
 It’s close to the Honokahua Bay which is a popular spot for surfers.
 Here the waves can get really high.
-So due to the closeness to the Honokahua Bay, you will notice that the ocean is rough at the Oneloa Beach as well.
-But still it’s a wonderful beach where you can enjoy the waves or watching surfers.
+So due to the closeness to the Honokahua Bay, you will notice that the ocean is rough at Oneloa Beach as well.
+But still, it’s a wonderful beach where you can enjoy the waves or watching surfers.
 When we got there we were so lucky, because the beach was almost empty.

 But besides the nice area, the beach also strikes with lava formations and a little hiking path from where you have a great view over the beach and the coastline.
 It might not be a good beach for families with children, but definitely worth a visit for travelers and backpackers.

 Unfortunately, we hadn’t had much time to visit Makena Beach on our Maui 5-day itinerary, but I’ve heard and read so many good things about it.
-People say, it’s one of the most beautiful beaches on Maui.
+People say it’s one of the most beautiful beaches on Maui.
 So at least, I want to mention it here.
 It’s also called Big Beach and is located at the southwest coast of the island.